SeanSolberg/DynamicDataObjects/README.md

 A significant amount of attention has been placed on serialization performance, especially with CBOR, DataObj and JSON.
 With JSON, it's considerably faster than the Embarcadero's multiple JSON implementations.

+To use this code in its most basic form, you only need to include DataObjects2.pas in your project.
+Then, to choose one or more serializers to also be included, simply include those units as well.